 3. Labuan Financial Services and Securities Act 2010

-- Labuan trading companies are subject to 3% tax of net audited profit
+- Labuan trading companies listed under the schedule are subject to 3% tax of net audited profit

 - Labuan non-trading companies benefit from 0% tax

 - All Labuan companies that are in scope will be subject to ‘economic substance requirements’ under the Labuan tax regime, and will benefit from the preferential tax rates mentioned above